A Touch of the Beat Gets You Up on Your Feet Gets You Out and Then Into the Sun: Critical reception

 A Touch of the Beat Gets You Up on Your Feet Gets You Out and Then Into the Sun was generally well-received by music critics upon its release.
 Reviewing the album for AllMusic, Tim Sendra concluded that, "Aly & AJ are totally in charge here and doing their own thing quite well.
 Not many artists make as much out of their second chance as the sisters do, and hopefully their excellent album will find the audience it deserves."

 Billboard included the album on their list of the best albums of the first half of 2021, calling it "a well-balanced album that tells a beautiful story of hopeful reemergence".
 The album was placed at number 35 in The Guardian's list of the 50 best albums of 2021, with Laura Snapes describing it as a "dreamy collection of west coast pop-rock, a vision of Robyn-gone-Laurel Canyon".

 Track listing

 Personnel

 Adapted from the credits on Aly & AJ's official YouTube channel.

-Recorded at Sunset Sound (Hollywood, California) and Saturn Sound (Hollywood, California).

-Mixed at Saturn Sound (Hollywood, California) and Hansa Mixroom (Berlin, Germany).

-Mastered at The Lodge (New York).